saschagrunert/git-journal/rfc/0001-commit-msg.md

 ### Example commit message
 ```
-JIRA-1234 [Added] the fancy thing everyone looks for
+JIRA-1234 [Added] the fancy thing everyone looks for        | Summary line
+                                                            |

-Now I describe what I did in a detailed way.
+Now I describe what I did in a detailed way.                | Body
-This detail message will be handeled as a certain
+This detail message will be handeled as a certain           | - Paragraph
 paragraph.
-There is no need for a tag or a category.
+There is no need for a tag or a category.        |
+                                                            |

-- [Fixed] some very bas thing
+- [Fixed] some very bas thing                               | - List
-- [Added] detailed documentation about that thing :doc:
+- [Added] detailed documentation about that thing :doc:     |
-- [Changed] A to look now as B :internal:
+- [Changed] A to look now as B :internal:                   |
+                                                            |
+Reviewed-by: John Doe                                       | Footer
 ```

 ## Syntax validation